 The study team also consulted the Shared-Use Mobility Center case studies regarding the City of Arlington, TX and PSTA programs and a case study from the Eno Center for Transportation on the King County Metro Transit program.
-Interviews were not conducted with the MBTA or Norwalk Transit District; information regarding the on-demand partnerships at both agencies came exclusively from material published by the transit agencies themselves, as well as from Shared-Use Mobility Center case studies on the two programs respectively: MBTA's on-demand paratransit pilot and Norwalk Transit District's microtransit service.
+Interviews were not conducted with the MBTA or Norwalk Transit District; information regarding the on-demand partnerships at both agencies came exclusively from material published by the transit agencies themselves, as well as from the Shared-Use Mobility Center case study on the MBTA's on-demand paratransit pilot and the Norwalk Transit District's microtransit service, which was a collaboration by the Shared-Use Mobility Center and Todd Hansen, Texas A&M Transportation Institute.
 The 2019 Nelson\Nygaard report referenced throughout this study that assesses the results of a 2018 survey of transit agency representatives involved in partnerships with TNCs also provided background on TNC-public agency partnership across the country.